stargate-bukkit/SG-Command/README.md

 #### Features:

 * The ability to edit the config file through commands, and automated reloading of changed values
+* The ability to dial any Stargate accessible to the Player

 ## Dependencies